It is only with infinite patience that we can arrive at a thoughtful response and a guidance that is built upon the individual nature of the child.

 THE MUSSAR INSTITUTE'S TEEN PROGRAM FOR SOCIAL, EMOTIONAL, AND SPIRITUAL DEVELOPMENT

-The Mussar Institute’s teen program, Challenges and Choices: A Jewish Teen’s Guide to a Balanced Life, is an interactive, experiential, and engaging 11 unit curriculum for students grades 9-12.
+The Mussar Institute’s teen program, Challenges and Choices: A Jewish Teen’s Guide to a Balanced Life, is an interactive, experiential, and engaging 12-unit curriculum for students grades 9-12 that is delivered at no charge in Jewish organizations across the United States and beyond.
+We are able to offer the program free to our sites because of the generosity of our visionary investors.

 With the goal of creating a deeper connection to Judaism, Challenges and Choices helps teens find meaning and purpose by navigating life choices in healthy ways that reflect Jewish values.
 Using practical Jewish wisdom, facilitated discussions, and a focus on social, emotional, and spiritual learning, the program also addresses the mental health stressors brought on by life’s challenges facing today’s teens.

-The program was developed, piloted, and evaluated through a generous grant from The Templeton Foundation, and now, because of generous and visionary investors, the program continues to be free to your organization!
+The program was developed, piloted, and evaluated through a generous grant from The Templeton Foundation.

 Based on the Jewish Spiritual Tradition of Mussar